fractal-foundary/AuraSocial/productBackend/README.md

 * More
     - Settings
         - Account details, and delete the account
-* In the very last of sidebar.
+* In the very last of sidebar
-    - The pic, should be clicked to give you logout button.
+    - The pic, should be clicked to give you logout button
+* miscellaneous
+    * follow button on (profile + top socialScore)
+    * list of followers and following account on profile.